rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

 ## Overview ##

 The VRF-HR system has more complicated configurations than the VRF-HP system.
 Figure 1 shows the schematic chart of a 3-pipe VRF-HR system, a dominant system configuration in the VRF-HR market.
-As can be seen in the figure, there are two heat exchangers in the outdoor unit.
-They can work at different evaporator/condenser combinations to generate specific operational modes.
+As can be seen in the figure, it has dedicated refrigerant pipes for suction gas, liquid and discharge gas.
+There are two heat exchangers in the outdoor unit, which can work at different evaporator/condenser combinations to generate specific operational modes.
 Also note that there are a number of Four-Way Directional Valves (FWV) and Branch Selector (BS) Units in the system, which are used to create separate refrigerant piping connections for different operational mode.
 These features allow the system to provide simultaneous heating/cooling to address diverse space conditioning situations.

 ![](VRF-HR-Chart-Schematic.PNG)
 Figure 1.
 Schematic chart of a 3-pipe VRF-HR system